-While some areas being refined contain as few as four separate guidelines, chapters on operations and transportation each contain more than 20 separate guidelines.
+While some refined areas contain as few as four separate guidelines, chapters on operations and transportation each contain more than 20.
 The bottom line is that improving standards will bring significant changes to keep pharmaceuticals and other medications safe throughout the supply chain and ultimately reduce the risks for the people who use them.

 There are two chapters of the guidelines that mention specific requirements for temperature control.
-In the premises and equipment area there are 29 separate guidelines.
-From a record keeping and auditing perspective these activities need to be recorded and documented in a robust way; an example would be to ensure records are in compliance to a 21CFR Part 11 which covers data integrity.
+In the premises and equipment area, there are 29 separate guidelines.
+From a record-keeping and auditing perspective, these activities need to be recorded and documented robustly; an example would be to ensure records comply with a 21CFR Part 11, which covers data integrity.
 The same guideline then talks about qualification and validation.
-Those terms mean something a little different to those of us in temperature controlled packaging, but we’ll get in to that later.
+Those terms mean something a little different to those of us in temperature-controlled packaging, but we’ll get into that later.

-The guideline states: Suitable equipment and procedures should be in place to check that the environment where medicinal products are stored is suitable and that storage areas should be temperature mapped and monitored.
+The guideline states: Suitable equipment and procedures should be in place to check that medicinal products’ environment is suitable.
+For example, that storage area should be temperature mapped and monitored.

 This is where our company gets involved in developing solutions.
-Maintaining appropriate temperature of pharmaceuticals or biological samples during their transportation from the laboratory or manufacturer to the patient is what we do every day.
+For example, we do every day to maintain the appropriate temperature of pharmaceuticals or biological samples during their transportation from the laboratory or manufacturer to the patient.

-In chapter nine there are 23 separate guidelines addressing the issue of protecting the products against breakage, adulteration and theft while utilizing temperature control to maintain the product’s quality.
+In chapter nine, there are 23 separate guidelines addressing the issue of protecting the products against breakage, adulteration, and theft while utilizing temperature control to maintain the product’s quality.
 Specifically, “The required storage conditions for medicinal products should be maintained during transportation within the defined limits as described by the manufacturers or on the outer packaging.”
-This includes medicines that are maintained between 15-25°C, like many OTC products.
-In addition the guidelines state: “It is the responsibility of the wholesale distributor to ensure that vehicles and equipment used to distribute, store or handle medicinal products are suitable for their use and appropriately equipped to prevent exposure of the products to conditions that could affect their quality and packaging integrity.”
+This includes medicines maintained between 15-25°C, like many OTC products.
+In addition, the guidelines state: “It is the responsibility of the wholesale distributor to ensure that vehicles and equipment used to distribute, store or handle medicinal products are suitable for their use and appropriately equipped to prevent exposure of the products to conditions that could affect their quality and packaging integrity.”

 What does this mean in practice?
-It means that you have to ensure that your packaging systems or devices are properly qualified and validated.
-Qualification is what we refer to as an individual quality staged process which combined (DQ-PQ-OQ) will lead to adoption of the qualified system into an organization’s validation plan.
+First, it means that you have to ensure that your packaging systems or devices are properly qualified and validated.
+Qualification is what we refer to as an individual quality staged process which combined (DQ-PQ-OQ) will lead to the adoption of the qualified system into an organization’s validation plan.

-Explicit implication is that your supply chain requires qualification and validation.
-This by default includes the packaging used and how you use it.
-This must be evidenced by way of suitable data and should take into account possible delays or changes to routes when being validated.
+The explicit implication is that your supply chain requires qualification and validation.
+This, by default, includes the packaging used and how you use it.
+This must be evidenced by way of suitable data and should consider possible delays or changes to routes when being validated.

 This is another area where Intelsius gets involved directly with pharmaceutical and logistics customers.
-As the guideline is written; “If temperature-controlled vehicles are used, the temperature monitoring equipment used during transport should be maintained and calibrated at regular intervals.
-Temperature mapping under representative conditions should be carried out and should take into account seasonal variations.”
+As the guideline is written, “If temperature-controlled vehicles are used, the temperature monitoring equipment used during transport should be maintained and calibrated at regular intervals.
+In addition, temperature mapping under representative conditions should be carried out and should take into account seasonal variations.”

 As I said, “These are new and specific requirements which will have a direct impact on what you currently use and what you may have to move towards if you need to upgrade your packaging systems.
 Cold shock is a serious issue and indirect target of these guidelines to reduce drug and vaccine spoilage and degradation.
-One way we solve this issue is by moving away from water based coolants to other Phase Change materials to effectively eliminate this risk.
+We solve this issue by moving away from water-based coolants to other Phase Change materials to eliminate this risk effectively.

-Packaging performance is entirely at the mercy of the “conditioners” otherwise known as your staff who prepare and pack out passive packaging systems.
-They are now required to have professional training on preparing and conditioning of coolants to ensure performance of your validated systems.
+Packaging performance is entirely at the mercy of the “conditioners,” otherwise known as your staff, who prepare and pack out passive packaging systems.
+They are now required to have professional training on preparing and conditioning coolants to ensure the performance of your validated systems.
 Training and SOP’s are keys to ensuring best practices are observed and followed.

 You may need to re-engineer current systems to include a payload protection carton or some other way of protecting the payload from direct exposure to frozen components.
-Again, if your components are not conditioned properly then underperformance will occur.
-Understanding the thermal and time challenges drugs will experience are critical to making an informed decision as to how to protect them against degradation.
+But, again, if your components are not conditioned properly, then underperformance will occur.
+Understanding the thermal and time challenges drugs will experience is critical to making an informed decision on how to protect them against degradation.